ngon3769/Personal-Tracker-Project/README.md

 For each page/route, I also created HTML templates that would be dynamically populated when the user clicks on a certain entry.

 Once I had verified that all the functionality worked as expected, I revamped the UI and added CSS to improve the look and feel of the frontend.

+To start the webapp, run this command in the terminal of the project folder:

+`python run.py`